Melbourne Ice

-The Melbourne Ice is an Australian semi-professional ice hockey team from Melbourne, Victoria, based at the Icehouse in the Docklands precinct of central Melbourne.
-Founded in 2000, the Ice have been a member of the Australian Ice Hockey League (AIHL) since 2002, and are five-time Goodall Cup champions and H Newman Reid Trophy premiers.
+The Melbourne Ice is an Australian ice hockey team from Melbourne, Victoria, based at the Icehouse in the Docklands precinct of central Melbourne.
+Founded in 2000, the Ice have been a member of the semi-professional league, Australian Ice Hockey League (AIHL) since 2002, and are five-time Goodall Cup champions and H Newman Reid Trophy premiers.

 History

 Foundation

 The Melbourne Ice was established in 2000 by Mark Weber after the initial three AIHL teams asked Weber to start a team in Melbourne.
 The Ice spent two years playing exhibition matches and researching prospects at the Olympic Ice Skating Centre in Oakleigh South.
 Weber was named foundation chairman and president when the Ice were accepted into the AIHL in April 2002.
 The Ice joined the Australian Ice Hockey League as part of a three-team expansion of the league, along with Newcastle North Stars and Western Sydney Ice Dogs.